bmc0/dsp/README.md

 	`-B/L/N`          | Big/little/native endian.
 	`-r frequency[k]` | Sample rate.
 	`-c channels`     | Number of channels.

+	By default, the sample rate of the filter must match that of the effect.
+	Mismatches may be ignored by setting the sample rate to "any".

 * `fir_p [input_options] [max_part_len] [file:][~/]filter_path|coefs:list[/list...]`
 	Zero-latency non-uniform partitioned 64-bit direct/FFT convolution.
 Usually